elmoallistair/hackerrank/SQL/01_Basic-Select/13_Weather-Observation-Station-8.md

 [comment]: <> (Written: 23-Mar-2020)

 <b>TASK<b>
-> Query the list of CITY names starting with vowels (i.e., a, e, i, o, or u) from STATION.
+> Query the list of CITY names from STATION which have vowels (i.e., a, e, i, o, and u) as both their first and last characters.
 Your result cannot contain duplicates.
 >
 > Station's Table:
 > | Field  | Type         |